Find Assisted Living in Your Area

 Do You Qualify for Part D?

 Medicare Part D plans are not open to everybody.
-If you are 65 or older and you either receive or are eligible to receive benefits from Original Medicare or Social Security, you are probably eligible for a Part D plan also.
+If you are 65 or older and you either receive or are eligible to receive benefits from Original Medicare or Social Security, you are probably eligible for a Part D plan.
 You may not enroll in a Part D plan if you are also enrolled in a Part C plan, sometimes called Medicare Advantage, which is already likely to include a prescription benefit.

 Extra Help

 You can apply for Extra Help online through the SSA web portal or over the phone by calling (800) 772-1213.
-To apply for Extra Help in person, speak with your case manager, social worker or the benefits coordinator at your residential facility.
+To apply for Extra Help in person, speak with your case manager, social worker, or the benefits coordinator at your residential facility.
 You can also apply by appointment at your local Social Security office.

 No matter how you do it, applying for Extra Help can get complicated.
 This helpful list has tips for submitting a successful application and getting the fastest possible decision.